Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Section 1

-In the first section, enter the details of the estate including name, EIN, address, and select the Code 04 in Line 1 (or let EZExtension auto-selects the correct form code).
+In the first section, enter the details of the estate including name, EIN, address, and select Code 04 on Line 1 (or let EZ Extension auto-select the correct form code).

 Section 2